 Cons: Need a stove or microwave for heating.

 Not jazzed by canned soup?
-Buy an aseptic container of low sodium roasted red pepper or tomato soup and throw everything but the kitchen sink into it!
-I throw in beans, high-quality meat, any vegetables I have on hand and do a quick heat on the stove.
-The aseptic containers make it easy to just pour what I need.
+Buy an aseptic container of low-sodium roasted red pepper or tomato soup and throw everything but the kitchen sink into it!
+I throw in beans, high-quality meat, and any vegetables on hand and do a quick heat on the stove.
+The aseptic containers make it easy to pour what I need.
 If you want even more bulk in your soup without the calories, try Miracle Noodles.
 Rinse them first, they have a distinct ‘from-the-sea' smell, but it goes away after rinsing and a quick boil.

 Pros: Mix and match ingredients, less than 10 minutes to prepare cook.